sergio-jc/sergio-jc/README.md

 - 🌱 I’m currently learning **New technologies for my development as a developer front end**.

-- 💬 Ask me about **React, JavaScript, TypeScript , Sass , Redux , Redux Toolkit , and more**.
+- 💬 Ask me about whatever you want, I'm open to help or share.

 - 📫 How to reach me **sergiojara0609@gmail.com**